smarttransit-ai/transit-gym/README.md

 ## Step 1.
 Install package

-In the directory src, create a python venv (or use install for all environments).
-Use the command "***pip install .***" to install the package into your environment.
-Note the version of python on your machine should be greater than 3.6 for dependencies to work.
+Navigate to /transit-gym/src, create a python venv (or use install for all environments).
+Use the command "***pip install .***" to install the package into your environment. python >= 3.6 required for dependencies to work.

 Install required python packages from requirements.txt